subwaycookiecrunch/TTBD---Time-Traveling-Blockchain-Debugger/README.md

 > **⚠️ This is not for the faint of heart.**

-A research-grade **reversible virtual machine** for debugging smart contract bytecode with **instruction-level time travel**.
+A research grade **reversible virtual machine** for debugging smart contract bytecode with **instruction level time travel**.
 Execute forward, rewind backward, inspect any historical state—deterministically.

 ## Why This Exists